 From Badmouthing Rajini, Trolling Sivakarthikeyan To Amplifying DMK Propaganda When AIADMK Was In Power: Meet RJ Balaji, A Virtue-Signalling Hypocrite Who Now Wants Political Netizens To Stick To Political Commentary

-Balaji Patturaj aka ‘RJ Balaji’, the radio jockey-turned-actor known for virtue-signaling both during his time as a commentator and now in his film career, has recently drawn attention for his remarks while promoting his upcoming movie.
+Balaji Patturaj, aka ‘RJ Balaji’, the radio jockey-turned-actor known for virtue-signalling both during his time as a commentator and now in his film career, has recently drawn attention for his remarks while promoting his upcoming movie.
 He criticized political netizens, advising them to focus on politics rather than targeting films and attempting to sabotage their ‘success’.
 According to Balaji, political commentators should refrain from wasting their energy on commenting on films and instead stick to political commentary.
-However, his comments have sparked backlash from the online community, with many netizens predicting that his next film will meet the same fate as actor Suriya’s recent pan-Indian disaster Kanguva, which failed miserably at the box office.
+However, his comments have sparked a backlash from the online community, with many netizens predicting that his next film will meet the same fate as actor Suriya’s recent pan-Indian disaster Kanguva, which failed miserably at the box office.

 RJ Balaji Simping For The DMK